Starting a Business in Colombia and Getting the Investment Visa: A Step by Step Guide - 2022 Update

 2. Establish your company’s legal structure.
-There are several ways to structure your business legally, like Limited Liability Company (LLC), Limited Company, Simplified Joint-Stock Company, Limited Partnership and Limited Joint-Stock Partnership.
+There are several ways to structure your business legally, like Limited Liability Companies (LTDA), Simplified Joint-Stock Company, and Corporations (SA).
 Check out our comprehensive guide to the legal requirements for setting up a business in Colombia for more information.

-Note: We recommend using an LLC legal structure for the M-type Investment Visa.
+Note: We recommend using a Simplified Joint-Stock Company for the legal structure to the M-type Investment Visa.

 Note: Although Simplified Stock Companies aren’t required to state fiscal auditors upon creation, it is obligatory if the company exceeds 5000 times the minimum wage in gross assets or 3000 times the minimum wage in gross income.